yianlo/Rails-Lite/README.md

 ## Rails Lite

 A MVC web application framework built from scratch in Ruby as inspired by Rails.
+Applications are mounted in local servers using WEBrick.

+## Usage
+* Clone this repository
+* In terminal, run `bundle install` to install gems
+* Run `ruby bin/server.rb` to test working server
+* Open `localhost:3000` in browser to see rendered view

 ## Features